TurboGears/tg2docs/docs/main/DownloadInstall.rst

 .. code-block:: bash

-    (tg2env)$ easy_install -i http://www.turbogears.org/2.0/downloads/current/index tg.devtools
+    (tg2env)$ easy_install -i http://www.turbogears.org/2.1/downloads/current/index tg.devtools

-.. todo:: Difficulty: Easy.
-Is this still correct?
-Or are we using PyPI exclusively now?
+What's up with the -i argument?
+We all know that setup tools ability to pull dependent packages  properly is less than optimal.
+TG cannot ensure that every package on pypi will work with TG at any given time.
+For this reason, we have set up a known set of packages that _wil_ work So, while TG2 _is_ on pypi, and it will _probably_ work, the only way to install in a way where functionality is certain is to utilize the index where we have hand plucked packages for your use.

 .. warning:: if you are upgrading from a previous TG2 version your command should be:

     .. code-block:: bash

-        (tg2env)$ easy_install -U -i http://www.turbogears.org/2.0/downloads/current/index tg.devtools
+        (tg2env)$ easy_install -U -i http://www.turbogears.org/2.1/downloads/current/index tg.devtools

-.. todo:: Difficulty: Easy.
-Is this still correct?
-Or are we using PyPI exclusively now?

 .. warning:: If your Python is version 2.4, you must make sure to install Beaker 1.4 or higher.
 Though it should be automatic, you